I’d like to tell you about a friend of mine who had a life-changing epiphany about stress while shopping at the grocery store.

 So, here are some tips for dealing effectively with this all too familiar turn of events.

 Knowing the science is comforting, but it doesn’t really help us avoid taking on the stress of others.
-So, what can you do the next time you find yourself in the company of stressed out people?
+What can you do the next time you find yourself in the company of stressed-out people and removing yourself isn’t an option?

-- First, it gives you time to slow down and calm down as your first priority, an incredible practice that helps your brain diffuse your stress response before it turns into a full-blown reaction.
+- First, it gives you time to slow down and calm down.
+When you make this your first priority, it helps your brain diffuse your stress response before it turns into a full-blown reaction.

 - Secondly, it allows you to calmly witness the emotions of others with compassion, so you don’t throw gas on the fire.
 The truth is, nothing diffuses tension between two people better than one of them maintaining a non-reactive emotional state.

 Here’s the deal.
-Your body is hardwired to react to external triggers.
-When someone runs into a room screaming that the house is on fire, you want your stress response to kick in to full gear so you can immediately remove yourself to safety.
+Your body is hardwired to react to external triggers, and for a good reason: survival.
+When someone runs into a room screaming that the house is on fire, you want your stress response to kick in on high gear so you can immediately remove yourself to safety.

-That same stress response, however, reacts to the emotions of others that it finds threatening.
-Seeing the emotions as belonging to the other person, and not to you, helps your brain recalibrate and properly assess the situation so you can respond appropriately, without reacting.
+That same stress response, however, reacts to the emotions of others as if they are just as threatening.
+But when you can see that the emotions belong to the other person and not to you, this helps your brain recalibrate and properly assess.
+And when your brain further understands that this situation is not a personal threat, that indeed, no house is on fire, then you can respond appropriately, rather than reacting.

-Compassion would have also “informed” my friend that it was 5:30 p.m., so it was highly possible that the angry shopper was really just an overly tired and hungry shopper who was trying to make the slog home for dinner.
+Compassion would have also “informed” my friend that it was 5:30 p.m., so it was highly possible that the angry shopper was really just an overly tired and hungry woman who was trying to make the slog home for dinner.
 Instead of neutrally witnessing the shopper’s comments, my friend absorbed the shopper’s reactive energy and in return, she wound up mirroring the same negative behavior.
-Why did this happen?
-She was reacting out of her natural stress response of fight or flight, rather than waiting to calm down, having compassion for the other person, and giving herself permission to NOT respond at all.

 Breath + compassion + waiting to respond (or not) = a better way to deal with stress.

-The next time you feel your stress ramping up as a result of someone else’s emotions, be sure to ask yourself the following questions before determining how to respond:
+The next time you feel your stress ramping up as a result of someone else’s emotions, remind yourself that you are only responsible for your own reactions.
+Then, be sure to ask yourself the following questions before determining how to respond:

 - Am I neutrally witnessing this person’s reaction to stress?